 I'll create a folder in my email system to hold all of our reservation confirmations- for hotels, campsites, activities, etc. It allows me to easily locate them along the way.

-Once I've done my research and note taking- I'll fine tune that Google doc into a daily game plan- even listing start/end times of activities and drives so I make sure that I don't over-schedule a day.
-And then I'll print out that document and use it all along our trip- so everything I wanted to remember about a particular location is right in front of me!
+Once I've done my research and note-taking- I'll fine-tune that Google doc into a daily game plan- even listing start/end times of activities and drives so I make sure that I don't over-schedule a day.
+And then I'll print out that document and use it all on our trip- so everything I wanted to remember about a particular location is right in front of me!